tonyespy/edgex-core-snap/README.md

 The hardware-observer and system-observe interfaces needs to be connected after installation using the following commands:

-`$ snap connect edgex-core-snap:hardware-observe core:hardware-observe`
+`$ snap connect edgexfoundry-core:hardware-observe core:hardware-observe`

-`$ snap connect edgex-core-snap:system-observe core:system-observe`
+`$ snap connect edgexfoundry-core:system-observe core:system-observe`

 ## Starting/Stopping EdgeX
 To start all the EdgeX microservices, use the following command:

-`$ edgex-core-snap.start-edgex`
+`$ edgexfoundry-core.start-edgex`

 To stop all the EdgeX microservices, use the following command:

-`$ edgex-core-snap.stop-edgex`
+`$ edgexfoundry-core.stop-edgex`

 **WARNING** - don't start the EdgeX snap on a system which is already running mongoDB or Consul.